stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 ### Citation Chasing; Or, Raiding the Bibliography

-Students find one or two sources on a topic and then despair of finding any more.
+Students often find one or two sources on a topic and then despair of finding any more.
 However, with just one excellent article or book, you can easily generate additional research leads.
 When you find a book or article that relates to your project, scour the bibliography to see what books and articles the author used to produce his or her work.
-Make lists of the most promising sources by writing down all the bibliographic information in a research journal.
+Make lists of the most promising sources by writing down all the bibliographic information in your research journal.
 Locate these sources in the library and then repeat the process.
 By using this technique of routinely following up on sources cited in bibliographies, you can generate a surprisingly large number of books and articles on your topic